 – Emma Agars

-Queensland has secured victory over the ACT with a 35-26 score to finishing 5th at the 19/U National Championships.
+Queensland has secured victory over the ACT with a 35-26 score to finish 5th at the 19/U National Championships.

 Continuous turnovers occurred in the first few minutes of the game as the ball moved swiftly back and forth through the centre third.